i-Moad/chatOnline/README.md

 ## Features
 - **One-on-One Chat**: Users can only chat with existing accounts.
 - **Account-Based Communication**: No group chats or calls, just simple, private messaging.
-- **Responsive Design**: Works seamlessly on both desktop and mobile devices.

 ## License
 This project is licensed under the [Apache License 2.0](https://github.com/i-Moad/chatOnline/blob/master/LICENSE.txt).